 Ohio is splendid in the fall.
 September and October here are drier than any other months and tend to be cool and comfortable.
 It’s wise to pay attention to college football schedules here, as big games at college towns can lead to teeming crowds at restaurants and congested roads.
 Summers can vary from comfortably hot to uncomfortably hot; always prepare for occasional thunderstorms.
 Spring is a mixed bag, with some lovely days and others filled with chilly rain.
 Few claim that winter is the best time in Ohio — polar chills can dip down from the Arctic, and winds sweep across the Great Lakes to scour the northern parts of the state.

-What are the top things to do in Ohio?
+Top things to do in Ohio

 American Sign Museum